 Despite being a young adult fiction novel Railsea is a very interesting steampunkish novel.
-Railsea is Imaginative and it’s story holds enough appeal to be worth a read.
+Railsea is Imaginative and it’s story brings sufficient novelty to be worth a read.
 It is written by China Mieville most likely the greatest author since Mark Twain.

-The Story Centers around a young man name Sham who works on a train that hunts the giant moles that live under the Railsea.
+The story of Railsea centers around a young man name Sham who works on a train that hunts the giant moles that live under the Railsea.
 Sham is a moletrain doctor’s assistant and not a very good one.
 While not miserable he would prefer to be a salvager, someone who searches the railsea for ancient technological artifacts from a more advanced era.

 As the story progresses the life and that of the entire crew of the moler train Medes change as they encounter information that will lead them to the edge of the RailSea.